kauralasoo/kauralasoo.github.io/index.md

 <img style="float: right;" src="https://kauralasoo.github.io/assets/picture.jpeg">

-Kaur Alasoo is a Lecturer of Bioinformatics at the [Institute of Computer Science](https://www.cs.ut.ee/en), [University of Tartu](https://www.ut.ee/en).
+Kaur Alasoo is an Associate Professor of Bioinformatics at the [Institute of Computer Science](https://www.cs.ut.ee/en), [University of Tartu](https://www.ut.ee/en).

 ### Our research
 Our main research interest is developing better analytical approaches and harmonised datasets for GWAS interpretation and target prioritisation.
 Instead of focusing on a specific disease, we are interested in developing generalisable approaches that many labs both in academia and industry can use to help interpret their traits and diseases of interest.